sourcegraph/handbook/content/departments/cloud/index.md

 Yes, you may disable the builtin authentication provider and only allow creation of accounts from configured SSO providers.

-However, in order to preserve site admin access for Sourcegraph operators, we need to add [Sourcegraph's internal Okta](technical-docs/oidc_site_admin.md) as an authentication provider.
-Please reach out to our team prior to disabling the builtin provider.

 ### FAQ: How do I restart the frontend after changing the site-config?

 > NOTE: If you are a Cloud teammate, follow the regular operation playbook.